Hodge-Tate decomposition for non-smooth spaces: Eh-topology

 We call $\Bl_{Y\times_X Z}(Y)\coprod Y\times_X Z$ the $canonical~refinement$ for~the~base~change~of~the~blow~up.

 \item Though denoted as $X_\eh$, this site is still a big site.
-As an extreme case, when $X=\Spa(K)$, the site $X_\eh$ is identical to $\Reh$. \end{enumerate} \end{remark} \begin{remark} Here we note that our definition of \'eh-topology is different from h-topology.
-One of the main differences is that the \'eh-topology excludes the ramified covering.
+As an extreme case, when $X=\Spa(K)$, the site $X_\eh$ is identical to $\Reh$. \end{enumerate} \end{remark} \begin{remark} Here we note that our definition of $\eh$-topology is different from $h$-topology.
+One of the main differences is that the $\eh$-topology excludes the ramified covering.

 For example, consider the $n$-folded cover map of the unit disc to itself $f:\BB^{1}\ra \BB^{1}$, which sends the coordinate $T$ to $T^n$.
-Then $f$ is a finite surjective map that is relative smooth at all the other rigid points except at $T=0$, where it is ramified.
-If $f$ is an \'eh-covering, by the Theorem \ref{ref} which we will prove later, $f$ can be refined by a finite composition of coverings associated to smooth blowups and \'etale coverings.
-Notice that \'etale coverings are unramified maps which preserve smoothness and dimensions.
-Furthermore, smooth blowups of a one dimensional smooth rigid space are isomorphic to itself.
+Then $f$ is a finite surjective map that is relatively smooth at all the other rigid points except at $T=0$, where it is ramified.
+If $f$ is an $\eh$-covering, by the Theorem \ref{ref} which we will prove later, $f$ can be refined by finite many compositions of coverings associated to smooth blowups and \'etale coverings.
+Notice that \'etale coverings are unramified maps that preserve the smoothness and dimensions.
+Moreover, smooth blowups of a one dimensional smooth rigid space are isomorphic to itself.
 In this way, such a finite composition will not produce a covering that is ramified at any rigid points, and we get a contradiction. \end{remark}

 \begin{example} Let $X$ be a rigid space.
-We take $X'=X_{red}$ to be the reduced subspace of $X$.
-Then $X'\ra X$ is a universal homeomorphism, which is then an \'eh-covering.
-So in the \'eh-topology, every space locally is reduced.
+We take $X'=X_{\red}$ to be the reduced subspace of $X$.
+Then $X'\ra X$ is a universal homeomorphism, which is then an $\eh$-covering.
+So in the $\eh$-topology, every space locally is reduced.